-From Mars rovers to moon hotels, the space programs being developed today will change our lives and reshape our understanding of the universe.
+From Mars rovers to space tourism, the exploration programs being developed today aim to make space more accessible and expand our understanding of the universe.

-The serial entrepreneur is not alone in viewing space as the final frontier for business: Silicon Valley billionaires are pursuing everything from sub-orbital passenger jaunts to Mars colonization.
-In Asia, Japan’s PD Aerospace and China’s Kuang-Chi Science are exploring similar possi-bilities.
-Shuji Ogawa, CEO of PD Aerospace, said: “Space tourism is a universal dream, not only for the Japanese but for all people.”
+Musk, the CEO of Tesla and co-founder of PayPal, is not alone in viewing space as the next frontier for business.
+Tech leaders including him and Amazon founder Jeff Bezos are joined by Japan’s PD Aerospace, China’s Kuang-Chi Science, and other private companies in the quest to make space accessible.
+Shuji Ogawa, CEO of PD Aerospace, said “Space tourism is a universal dream, not only for the Japanese but for all people.”

-Meanwhile, the world’s space agencies are continuing their explora-tion missions.
-The International Space Station is a permanent orbital science lab and recent probes have landed on comets, navigated the surface of Mars and investigated Saturn’s rings.
+At the same time, the world’s space agencies are continuing their exploration missions.
+Space telescopes, planetary rovers and probes continue to expand our knowledge of neighboring planets and search for the secrets of the universe.
 This is perhaps the most exciting period for humankind’s study of space for 40 years.

-To make these missions possible, spacecraft need robust, high perfor-mance, long life and reliable batteries that provide power in the most inhos-pitable conditions.
-Saft first made a battery for a satellite in 1966 and will be working on some of the biggest space programs of the coming years.
+To make these missions possible, spacecraft need robust, high performance, long life and reliable batteries that provide power in the most inhospitable conditions.
+Saft first made a battery for a satellite in 1966 and today has the largest fleet of batteries for satellites in space.

-As mentioned above, Blue Origin will face competition from the likes of Virgin Galactic, PD Aerospace and SpaceX.
-The biggest challenge remains safety: some early pioneers might be willing to accept a high level of risk, but a passenger service will not be in busi-ness for long without an impeccable safety record.
+For both scientific missions and companies pursuing commercial opportunities in space, the biggest challenge remains safety: some early pioneers might be willing to accept a high level of risk, but a passenger service will not be in business for long without an impeccable safety record.

-Besides safety, consistency and reliability are vital for space missions – and that, of course, applies to the batteries that power them.
+In addition to safety, consistency and reliability are vital for space missions – and that, of course, applies to the batteries that power them.
 “Space batteries have to cope with extreme temperatures – anything from -20°C to +50°C,” says Annie Sennet, executive vice president, Saft Space & Defense.